| |

 What You Need to Make Tacos Dorados

-• Taco seasoning – I love using this Fiesta Taco Seasoning
+• Taco seasoning – I like using Fiesta Taco Seasoning; homemade or other store-bought blends work too.

 How To Make the Best Browned Ground Beef